 Congenic strains are designated by a symbol consisting of three parts.
 The full or abbreviated symbol of the recipient strain is separated by a period from an abbreviated symbol of the donor strain, this being the strain in which the allele or mutation originated, which may or may not be its immediate source in constructing the congenic strain.
 A hyphen then separates the strain name from the symbol (in italics) of the differential allele(s) introgressed from the donor strain.

 In cases where the chromosome on which the mutation arose is unknown, e.g., the donor is not inbred or is complex or an F1 hybrid, the symbol Cg should be used to denote this complex genetic origin.
 The use of the donor strain symbol or Cg is essential to distinguish congenic from coisogenic strains.
-Cg is also used to designate a strain constructed by crossing together two congenic strains that have been backcrossed separately to the same host background, but where their respective donor strains differ.
-Cg is also applied where alleles originate from a single donor strain, but the congenic strain also carries other coisogenic alleles.
+Cg also is used to designate a strain constructed by crossing together two congenic strains that have been backcrossed separately to the same host background, but where their respective donor strains differ.
+Cg also is applied where alleles originate from a single donor strain, but the congenic strain also carries other coisogenic alleles.
 The use of Cg after the period as the donor strain indicates that multiple alleles in the strain name came from more than one source or that the genetic origin of at least one allele in the strain name is uncertain.

 B6.AKR-H2k A mouse strain with the genetic background of C57BL/6 but which differs from that strain by the introduction of a differential allele (H2k) derived from strain AKR/J. SHR.BN-RT1n A rat strain with the genetic background of SHR but which differs from that strain by the introduction of a differential segment (RT1n) derived from strain BN.
 ACI.BUF-Pur1/Mna A rat strain with the genetic background of ACI onto which a segment from the BUF strain containing the Pur1 QTL has been transferred.
 B6.Cg- KitW-44J Gpi1a A mouse strain with the genetic background of C57BL/6, but where the donor strain is mixed, the Kit allele originating from C3H/HeJ and the Gpi1 allele originating from CAST/Ei.